raravi/dotfiles-manjaro-i3/.config/Install.md

 ```bash
 pamac install alacritty neovim xclip
 ```
-Note: nvim needs a clipboard tool to copy contents from a buffer to another
+Note: nvim needs a clipboard tool to copy contents (using CTRL+SHIFT+C / CTRL+SHIFT+V commands) from a buffer to another.

 These are for long-term use.
 If a second Windows Manager is going to be installed, then\
 these can be installed in it.